beetbox/beets/docs/plugins/scrub.rst

 To automatically remove files' tags before writing new ones, just enable the plugin (see :doc:`/plugins/index`).
-When importing new files (with ``import_write`` turned on) or modifying files' tags with the ``beet modify`` command, beets will first strip the tags entirely and then write the database-tracked metadata to the file.
+When importing new files (with ``import_write`` turned on) or modifying files' tags with the ``beet modify`` command, beets will first strip all types of tags entirely and then write the database-tracked metadata to the file.

 This behavior can be disabled with the ``autoscrub`` config option (see below).